 - Select the session manager, Next option should be Memory Management.

 - The last option to select here is Prefetch Parameters.

 - Now, double click on ‘Enable SuperFetch’ on the right-hand side.

-- The final option to “Disable the SuperFetch” and you are good to finish.
+- The final option is to “Disable the SuperFetch” and you are good to finish.

 Now, The below additional steps will help you in a better way to find the solutions of ‘How to Disable SuperFetch’.
 The below steps will redirect you to the same destination, in case the above option is not working for you!

 - Click the prefetch parameters folder and make a right-click on it.

 - Then select the DWORD value.

 The SuperFetch is designed to detect an SSD drive and switch off prefetch and superfetch by default in Windows 10/8/7.
 However, if you wish to turn off the services manually then you can consider making the steps below;

-- Double click on it and disable options comes right before you.
+- Double click on it and disable options come right before you.
 You are done after clicking on it!